 The newly opened Ocean Resort Casino in Atlantic City is part of the Hyatt Unbound Collection.
 The hotel has an Exhale Spa, a fitness center and both indoor and outdoor pools.

-Information and photos of the Exhale Spa can be found on the Ocean Resorts website.
+Information and photos of the Exhale Spa can be found HERE.
 I visited the Exhale Spa, but I didn’t get past the desk.
 There is a brochure with prices for treatments.

 Often there is overlap where a hotel has a spa and a fitness center.
 Here, the sauna, steam and shower are located in the Exhale Spa.
 At most of the World of Hyatt hotels that I have visited, guests have complimentary access to these facilities.
 That is not the case here.
 I was told by the Exhale Spa employees that these services may be accessed on a complimentary basis by hotel guests only if: (a) a guest is getting a treatment, such as a massage, at the spa; or (b) a guest has purchased a day pass to the spa.

 I’m sure the spa is lovely, but it would be nice if they gave World of Hyatt members access to areas such as the steam and sauna.

 The brochure lists group classes, such as Barre and Yoga (discussed further below) for $25.
 While I would prefer free, the $25 price does seem reasonable.

 Moving on to the Fitness Center . . .

 THE FITNESS CENTER

 The hotel fitness center is located on the first floor of the hotel.
 It is quite huge, with an impressive assortment of state-of-the-art cardio and weight machines.
 It was almost empty when I visited.
 I’m guessing that most of the guests had not run on the boardwalk like I had earlier that morning, but were either sleeping, eating or gambling.
 To each his own.